Judge: US can't replace Trump in accuser's defamation suit

 The judge ruled that a law protecting federal employees from being sued individually for things they do within the scope of their employment didn't apply to a president.

 “The President of the United States is not an employee of the Government within the meaning of the relevant statutes,” Kaplan wrote.
-“Even if he were such an employee, President Trumps allegedly defamatory statements concerning Ms. Carroll would not have been within the scope of his employment.
-Accordingly, the motion to substitute the United States in place of President Trump is denied.”
+“Even if he were such an employee, President Trumps allegedly defamatory statements concerning Ms. Carroll would not have been within the scope of his employment."

 Lawyers for Carroll had written that “only in a world gone mad could it somehow be presidential, not personal, for Trump to slander a woman who he sexually assaulted.”